dji-sdk/Onboard-SDK-Doc/source/quickstart/integrateOSDK.md

     }
 ```

-#### Asynchronously
+#### Asynchronous
-Asynchronous interface call, when the developer * calls * the interface, the * interface * will get the corresponding return value according to the actual situation of the application, but the developer may not get the corresponding result immediately.
-When the * calling interface * gets the result , The interface will inform the developer of the result through status or notification, and the developer can process the result of the call through the callback function.
+Asynchronous interface call, when the developer *calls* the interface, the *interface* will get the corresponding return value according to the actual situation of the application, but the developer may not get the corresponding result immediately.
+When the *calling interface* gets the result , The interface will inform the developer of the result through status or notification, and the developer can process the result of the call through the callback function.
 Set the camera mode by the asynchronous:

-* Construct callback function
+* Construct Callback Function
 ```c++
    /*set camera work mode as RECORD_VIDEO*/
     DSTATUS("set camera mode to RECORD_VIDEO");